MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- On Memorization and Privacy risks of Sharpness Aware Minimization. [[paper]](https://arxiv.org/abs/2310.00488)
+  - Young In Kim, Pratiksha Agrawal, Johannes O. Royset, Rajiv Khanna.
+  - Key Word: Sharpness Aware Mnimization; Membership Inference Attacks.
+  - <details><summary>Digest</summary> This paper explores the idea of designing algorithms that seek flatter optima for optimizing neural network loss, which has been shown to improve generalization performance.
+The authors introduce a new metric to identify which data points benefit more from such algorithms compared to standard SGD.
+They find that Sharpness Aware Minimization (SAM) yields significant generalization improvements, especially for atypical data points that require memorization.
+This leads to the discovery of higher privacy risks associated with SAM, which are empirically verified.
+The paper also suggests strategies to balance accuracy and privacy tradeoffs more effectively.

 - Can Sensitive Information Be Deleted From LLMs?
 Objectives for Defending Against Extraction Attacks. [[paper]](https://arxiv.org/abs/2309.17410)
   - Vaidehi Patil, Peter Hase, Mohit Bansal.
   - Key Word: Large Language Models; Extraction Attacks.